 Students planning to sit for the CPA exam will need additional hours.
 Accounting majors are encouraged to also complete the Business Administration major.

-Courses in Accounting
+Courses for Accounting Degrees

 ACCT2000 Individual Study 1-3 s.h.